 Guess what?
 You can outsource a data entry clerk to take care of it.

-A data entry clerk is responsible for accurately inputting, updating, and maintaining data in computer systems and databases.
+Data clerk skills have to do with accurately inputting, updating, and maintaining data in computer systems and databases.

 Fortunately, there are plenty of talented Filipino data entry clerks you can hire.
 However, out of all the applicants available, how do you choose the right one?